Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: decay in the trapped and near-horizon region

 The preceding results describe the \emph{forward} asymptotic dynamics on $\partial_{+}^{(m)}\D$.
-In many applications (and in particular in the quantum-field-theoretic interpretation of classical scattering on black holes) one seeks a \emph{two--sided} theory relating past and future asymptotic data.
-In this subsection we record a clean two--sided formulation and define the associated nonlinear scattering operator.
+In many applications (and in this case in the quantum-field-theoretic interpretation of classical scattering on black holes) one seeks a \emph{two-sided} theory relating past and future asymptotic data.
+In this subsection we state a clean two-sided formulation and define the associated nonlinear scattering operator.

 \paragraph{Past boundary.} Let $\mathcal I^{-}$ denote past null infinity and $\mathcal H^{-}$ the past event horizon (white-hole horizon in the maximal Kruskal extension).
 We set

 where $i^{-}$ denotes past timelike infinity.